srobo/docs/competition-simulator/programming/index.md

 Your robot has one motor board attached, the left wheel in port `m0`, and the right wheel in `m1`.

-The motor boards do not have part codes, and so need to be indexed using `0`.
+The motor board does not have a part code, so it needs to be indexed using `0`.

 ### Ruggeduino